pmean/build-website/text/07/BiplotResources.md

 > variables) does not allow a simple direct examination of the data set.
 > The singular value decomposition produces linear combinations of
 > observations and linear combinations of columns that represent
-> dimensions of maximal variation (a formal definition of \"maximal
+> dimensions of maximal variation (a formal definition of "maximal
-> variation\" would require matrix algebra).
+> variation" would require matrix algebra).
 The biplot is a simple
 > graphical display these linear combinations.
 The first two or three
 > dimensions of maximal variation often (but not always) capture
 > interesting relationships among the observations and variables in a
 > data set.
 >
 > A biplot is an exploratory approach that the data mining experts would
-> classify as \"unsupervised learning.\"
+> classify as "unsupervised learning."
 >
 > A nice book that describes the biplot in its many forms is:
 >